paulremo/NRPMHandbook/02_NRPMHandbook/methodologies/handbook/reliability_prediction_during_project_life_cycle.md

             <tr>
                 <td>3.7</td>
                 <td>Data</td>
-                <td>Relevant test or field return data should be used to build or updatethe reliability models (when available)</td>
+                <td>Relevant test or field return data should be used to build or update the reliability models (when available)</td>
             </tr>
             <tr>
                 <td class="full-span">4</td>